 The Cambridge Computer Science course brings together disciplines including mathematics, engineering, the natural sciences, psychology and linguistics.
 All aspects of modern computer science are covered, along with the underlying theory and foundations in economics, law and business.
 You also develop practical skills in areas such as programming and hardware systems.
 Full details of the structure and content of the course can be found on the University website.

 Computer Science at Murray Edwards College

-We welcome around two or three undergraduate students in Computer Science each year.
+We welcome around three undergraduate students in Computer Science each year.
 Within the College as a whole this means we have around nine undergraduate students and three postgraduate students.
 Murray Edwards is conveniently situated a short walk from the Department of Computer Science and Technology, which is on the West Cambridge site.

 A Level: A*A*A with A* in Mathematics or Further Mathematics